sakshigarg12/learn-to-code/README.md

 approach optimal  : DNF Algorithm (Dutch national flag algorithm) here we solve the problem in one way only
 1.3 pointers we use namely low, mid and high
-2. while low mid point at 0 high point at last position basically , according to vision array divides into 3 parts low mid and high if we get 0 it inserts in between 0 to low-1 1 is in low to mid-1 and our unsorted array left between mid to high part which become empty and from high third value is present
+2. while low, mid point at 0 high point at last position basically , according to vision array divides into 3 parts low, mid and high if we get 0 it inserts in between 0 to low-1 1 is in low to mid-1 and our unsorted array left between mid to high part which become empty and from high third value is present

 code :